dagda1/blog/source/_posts/2013-04-07-handlebars-helper.markdown

 - On **line 6**, I push to the front of the new arguments array, the string path to the **group** model from the current context which is the **exercise** model instance.
 - The reason I am pushing the string path as the first argument is because we are simulating how this helper would be called when directly calling it from a handlebars template like this:
 {% gist 5331481 %}
-- The runtime is expecting a path to some property of the context, in this case the exercise model instance.
+- The runtime is expecting a path to some property of the context which in this case is **group** property of the **exercise** model instance.
 - On **line 7**, the javascript function object's **apply** method is used:

 {% codeblock %}